jdevfullstack/lightweight-web-server/README.md

 This server is enabled for GET and POST methods.
 Please see the instructions.

+For this app, this is capable of getting contents from a directory and display that through a browser and capable of accepting forms using the POST method.

+Once you get the runnable `jar` file through
+`mvn install`, say, you put the `.jar` file in Desktop directory, all the files there can simply be accessed through a web browser, preferably Google Chrome, as this browser can display images & videos by default.

+For posting, you need to have a html form, so that data can be entered.

 ## Q&A

 If you have questions, please utilize the